Welcome to the New 91.3 FM, providing public radio to the Permian Basin.

 KXWT Advisory Board Members

-These are the organization’s most current audited financial statements: Marfa Public Radio FY14 Audit and MPR FY14 IRS 990.
+These are the organization’s most current audited financial statements: Marfa Public Radio FY14 Audit and MPR-990-2014.
+These are the MPR Board of Director Meeting Minutes of 2015.
 For information on other reports, please contact the station at 432-580-9130.
+The next meeting of the Board of Directors will be held at the station headquarters on Friday, February 12 at 2pm.